NREL/dao-tk/README.md

 This project develops a toolkit for the design, analysis, and optimization of concentrating solar power (CSP) systems, including optimization of both physical design variables and operations and maintenance (O&M) activity.
-The software is derived and actively developed under funding from the U.S. Department of Energy -- Energy Efficiency and Renewable Energy grant DE-EE000030338 ("Concurrent optimization of capital cost and expected O&M").
+The software is derived and actively developed under funding from the U.S. Department of Energy -- Energy Efficiency and Renewable Energy grant DE-EE00034245 ("Real-time operations optimization software") and was previously funded under grant DE-EE000030338 ("Concurrent optimization of capital cost and expected O&M").

 This work is the result of a collaboration between researchers and industry, including: